NathanPerrier/IA1-Weather-App-Django/README.md

 ### Running the Application Using Docker

-1. Ensure you have Docker installed on your machine.
+1. Ensure you have Docker (and optionally Docker Desktop) installed on your machine.
 You can download it from [here](https://www.docker.com/products/docker-desktop).
+Make sure you start docker using `sudo service docker start`

 2. Clone the Github repository using: